wp-e-commerce/WP-e-Commerce/readme.txt

 * DPS (available with Gold Cart)
 * Paystation (available with Gold Cart)
 * SagePay (available with Gold Cart)
-* If you still aren’t happy, we provide you with the necessary info to write your payment gateway
+* Need a different gateway?
+We have documentation available for developing your own custom payment gateway

 = Marketing =
 * Flexible coupon/discount pricing rules